baribarton/FibonacciSpringBoot/README.md

 # FibonacciSpringBoot
-Very simple web service that displays Fibonacci number
+Very simple web service that displays Fibonacci numbers

 You can run this two ways: